 If you want to have a great website that’s always available and loads quickly, you need a great web hosting provider.
 But with so many different ones available, how do you know which one is best for you?
-Later in this article we will review some of the biggest and best web hosting providers on the market, but first let’s talk a bit more about web hosting itself.
+Later in this article we will review some of the biggest and best web hosting solutions on the market, but first let’s talk a bit more about web hosting itself.

 What is Web Hosting and Why Do Financial Advisers Need It?

 A lot of companies think getting online is as simple as buying a domain name.
 But having a domain registered is only one part of creating a website.
 To get your website out there for others to see, you will also need some form of web hosting.